 Tell us the process, though.

-Now, I never liked the fact how I thought we had a First Amendment right, but uh Roger Stone was denied even an opportunity to send out a tweet pleading his case.
+Now, I never liked the fact how I thought we had a First Amendment right, but Roger Stone was denied even an opportunity to send out a tweet pleading his case.

-Well, she said that today.
+Oh, she said that today.

-She said, Oh, people in the media say I silenced you.
+She said, oh, people in the media say I silenced you.

 I didn't silence you.

-Okay, so how how do we get this ultimately out of this judge's courtroom and what is the process for appeal?
+Okay, so how do we get this ultimately out of this judge's courtroom?

-Now, are you officially on Roger Stone's defense team, or are you just helping out on the side?
+Now, are you officially on Roger Stone's defense team or are you just helping out on the side?

 Just following the case very closely at this point.

-Um, you've spoken with him personally.
+But you've spoken with him personally.

 Yes, I have.